-Type of communications or Who is the intended user and What has changed by using
+Type of communications or document or posting.
+List how this is made available to the public.
+Who is the intended user and approximate number of potential users?
+What has changed by using Plain Writing?
+Press Releases Federal-agency employees; managers; union representatives; and other members of the public Effective communication Authority Orders directed to party customers Labor-relations practitioners; federal-agency employees; managers; and union representatives.
+More effective communication and clearer information for parties regarding procedural matters in cases filed with the Authority

-document or posting.
-List approximate number of Plain Writing?

-how this is made available potential users?

-to the public.

-Press Releases.
-Federal-agency employees; Effective communication.

-managers; and union

-representatives

-Authority Orders directed to Labor-relations practitioners; More effective

-party customers.
-Federal-agency employees; communication and clearer

-managers; and union information for parties

-representatives. regarding procedural

-matters in cases filed with

-the Authority.